Data Visualisation with ggplot2

 !is.na(call_class))

-specific data frame using the data
+function using the data argument.

 R